-- Shinjuku City Official Website > Foreign Language Top Page > Employment and Status of Residence > Safety Checks for Cliff-side Buildings and Buildings with Retaining Walls, Basements or Semi-Basements
+- Shinjuku City Official Website > Foreign Language Top Page > Preparing for Emergencies and Disasters > Safety Checks for Cliff-side Buildings and Buildings with Retaining Walls, Basements or Semi-Basements

 Safety Checks for Cliff-side Buildings and Buildings with Retaining Walls, Basements or Semi-Basements